 With the Snow Sheds with Berms Alternative, the snow sheds' guiding berms, backfill, and roof would be vegetated and therefore would not change the overall stormwater runoff properties of the areas where the snow sheds would be located.
-Snow sheds would not increase the velocity of an avalanche flow and, therefore, would not increase the amount of debris entering Little Cottonwood Creek during avalanches.
+Snow sheds would not increase the velocity of an avalanche flow and are not expected to extend the avalanche runout zone and increase the amount of debris entering Little Cottonwood Creek during avalanches.
 The roofs of the snow sheds would be covered with soil and revegetated, and avalanche debris would accumulate on top of the shed.
 The Snow Sheds with Berms Alternative would not contribute stormwater pollutants to Little Cottonwood Creek, and water quality would be the same as with the No-Action Alternative.

 The snow sheds could slightly decrease the number of vehicle accidents because the road under the snow sheds would be free of snow and ice.
 In addition, the snow sheds would not increase the likelihood of a vehicle fire compared to the No-Action Alternative.
-However, because the snow sheds meet the definition of a tunnel, they would likely require a fire-suppression system.
-Therefore, they would be subject to the fire and life safety requirements of National Fire Protection Association Standard 502.
+However, because the snow sheds might meet the definition of a tunnel, they might be subject to the fire and life safety requirements of National Fire Protection Association Standard 502.

-Contingent on a more-detailed engineering evaluation, the snow sheds would be equipped with fire-suppression systems (fire extinguishers, sprinklers, and standpipes) to control fires in the snow sheds, facilitate emergency egress, and protect the structures.
-The fire-suppression system would be water-based, not glycol-based, but it would be a "dry" system.
+Contingent on a more-detailed engineering evaluation, the snow sheds may be equipped with fire-suppression systems (combination of fire extinguishers, sprinklers, and/or standpipes) to control fires in the snow sheds, facilitate emergency egress, and protect the structures.
+The firesuppression system would be water-based, not glycol-based, but it would be a "dry" system.
 In a dry system, the pipes and sprinklers are dry (without water) most of the time.
-UDOT anticipates connecting the snow sheds' firesuppression system to an existing water line near Snowbird Entry 1.
+UDOT anticipates connecting the snow sheds' fire-suppression system to an existing water line near Snowbird Entry 1.
 A valve on the existing water line would be turned on during a fire, and a pipe (normally dry) would convey water to the snow sheds' overhead sprinkler system and standpipes.
 According to a representative with Salt Lake County Service Area #3 (Canyon Water), the existing water system has enough storage capacity to supply fire-suppression flows to the snow sheds (Hanson 2018).
+Government-owned fire-protection systems, which would be used only in the case of an emergency, are a permittable use of SLCDPU water under Salt Lake City Ordinance (17.04).